Azure/azure-event-hubs/samples/README.md

 # Azure Event Hubs samples

 ## .NET
-The [.NET](./DotNet) folder contains samples that use Azure Event Hubs .NET SDK.
+The [.NET](./DotNet) folder contains samples that use the Azure Event Hubs .NET SDK.

 ### Azure.Messaging.EventHubs (latest)
-This sub-folder in the .NET folder contains samples that uses the new Azure.Messaging.EventHubs library.
+This subfolder in the .NET folder contains samples that use the new Azure.Messaging.EventHubs library.
 We recommend that you use this library.

 ### Microsoft.Azure.EventHubs
-This sub-folder in the .NET folder contains samples that uses the Microsoft.Azure.EventHubs library.
+This subfolder in the .NET folder contains samples that use the Microsoft.Azure.EventHubs library.

 ### Microsoft.ServiceBus
-This sub-folder in the .NET folder contains samples that uses the Microsoft.ServiceBus library.
+This subfolder in the .NET folder contains samples that use the Microsoft.ServiceBus library.

 ## Java
-The [Java](./Java) folder contains samples that use Azure Event Hubs Java SDK.
+The [Java](./Java) folder contains samples that use the Azure Event Hubs Java SDK.

-## e2e
+## e2e (end-to-end)
 The [e2e](./e2e) folder contains samples that use Azure Event Hubs in an end-to-end scenario.

 ## Management